arjunsk-kumar12/Image-Upload-API/README.md

 # Image Storage API

 ## Overview:
 An RESTful API built to handle Image uploading, retrieving and storage to a MongoDB database.
 This API allows users to securely upload and access the images.
-This project focuses on maintainable backend systems, effecient file handling and database integration
+This project focuses on maintainable backend systems, effecient file handling and database integration.

 ## Features:
 - Image upload/retrieval using RESTful API endpoints